 Supportive relationships are a strength of the school.
 Pupils' behaviour and attitudes are shaped by the vision and underlying virtues.

 SIAMS

-"I was helped by the Year 11 mentors to settle in.
-They were very kind and I knew I could ask them any questions I had."
+"The Year 11 mentors helped me to settle in as they showed me to my lessons and answered any questions I had."